bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Yurgunn's eyes calmly followed the fountain that sprayed over the counter and floor, as she casually picked up the cloth Adrex had come in with, handing it to him.
 She would have preferred to have kept that secret, but things were in motion, and with a binding contract she could at least tell the whole truth to him.

-"So just to be clear - you agreed to create a 'trap' for the Krynn Empire, which can neutralize a foe so fast they can't even teleport out, and it must be as mobile as a bow."
+"So just to be clear - yeh' agreed to create a 'trap' for the Krynn Empire, which can neutralize a foe so fast the target can't even teleport out, and it must be as mobile as a bow."
 Her tone were flat, as she took another swig of her bottle.

 Adrex' mind was racing.
 *WHAT HAVE I DONE?
 I should never have agreed to this - this might have been the worst trade deal in history.
-This could be used against against anyone.*
+This could be used against... against anyone.*

-As Adrex took the cloth and began running it over areas that *could* have been sprayed, his master took another swig - the conundrum of how to handle the situation had been firmly planted in him.
+As Adrex took the cloth and began running it over areas that *could* have been sprayed, his master took another swig - the conundrum of how to handle the situation had been firmly planted in Adrex' mind.

-"But that's not all yeh did, lad.
+"But that's not all yeh' did, Adri.
-Yeh agreed to go, in person, and deliver it to him.
+Yeh' agreed to go, in person, and deliver it to him.
-And while yeh were at it, yeh need to give a presentation of it."
+And while yeh' were at it, yeh' need to give a presentation of it."

 Adrex' mind had stopped working.
 *What in Bahamut's name have I done?*
 He stopped his cleaning and just sat down on the floor with his head in his hand, resting on his knees.

 *I can't give them this.
-Well, it's not giving - they pay money for it, but still!
+Well, it's not giving - they'll pay money for it, but still!
 If I give this to the Krynns, and they invade the Dwendalian Empire, it could  turn the tide to their side...
 Unless...*

 Adrex looked up at Yurgunn.